EmotiBit/EmotiBit_Docs/Getting_Started.md

 - [If you just received your EmotiBit](#If-you-just-received-your-EmotiBit)
   - [Unboxing](#Unboxing)
   - [Connecting To WiFi](#connecting-to-wifi)
-    - Prepare included SD-Card
-    - Connecting to multiple WiFi networks
   - [Get the Software](#Get-the-Software)
-    - For Windows Users
-    - For Mac Users
   - [Powering Up](#Powering-up)
 - [Streaming Data in Real Time and Recording](#Streaming-Data-in-Real-Time-and-Recording)
 - [EmotiBit: LEDs and Buttons](#EmotiBit:-LEDs-and-Buttons)
 - [Next Steps](#Next-Steps)
-  - Working with EmotiBit Data
-  - Keep EmotiBit up to date
-  - Contributing to the EmotiBit Community
-  - Learn more about EmotiBit
 - [Troubleshooting](#Troubleshooting)

 [comment]: <> (![alt text][Hardware])